Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 This is a routing issue.
 We need to check the routing configuration on the Sophos Firewall.

-Go to Sophos Firewall webadmin > Routing > SD WAN routes, and find the SD-WAN route:
+Go to Sophos Firewall webadmin > Routing > SD-WAN routes, and find the SD-WAN route:

 Therefore, the cause of the problem is Sophos Firewall forwards all traffic out on Port5, due to the SD-WAN routes.

-The workaround is to make the SD-WAN applies to traffic only destined for internet.Edit the Destination networks, and set it to "internet IPv4".
+The workaround is to make the SD-WAN apply to traffic only destined for internet.

-Now, the LAN PC can ping the PC in the remote IPsec VPN network.
+The LAN PC can ping the PC in the remote IPsec VPN network.

 If we capture the packet again, we can see Sophos Firewall forwarded the ping packet out on XFRM, which is the virtual interface of route-based IPsec VPN.